 1. Do I want to grow a business, rather than build one from scratch?

 Some entrepreneurs want to bring their own unique ideas to life from conception to realization.
 Others would rather take someone else's idea and further develop it.
 If you fall into the latter category, franchising might be a good option for you.

-"As a franchisee, you are in the business of growing a business," Powell told Business News Daily.
+"As a franchisee, you are in the business of growing a business," said Terry Powell, entrepreneur and visionary founder at The Entrepreneur's Source.
 "It may not be necessary to have past knowledge of the industry you're entering into, but it is necessary to follow the systems put in place and drive toward constant growth."

 "Franchisees typically have good credit scores, pay their bills on time and were usually good students," Conner said.
 "They are comfortable with structure and rules."